ElfFriend-DnD/foundryvtt-tokenOwnerSelectionTweak/README.md

 ## Solution

-Two solutions are presented:
-1. Allow vision based on all owned character tokens while any are selected.
-2. Do not modify player selections when a new token is created that they own.
+> Do not modify player selections when a new token is created that they own.

+## Future plans
+Allow for two possible solutions (module options) with the other being:
+> Allow vision based on all owned character tokens while any are selected.

+## Acknowledgements

+Bootstrapped with Nick East's [create-foundry-project](https://gitlab.com/foundry-projects/foundry-pc/create-foundry-project).